 "I just don't like all the fuss and faff that can come with lots of people prodding and fiddling with your face and hair.
 It's hard to explain, especially since sometimes it's lovely to be glammed up like that.
 But I'm a pretty low-key, low-maintenance person, and I like to keep life as normal as I can around me.
 So doing my own makeup is reassuring in that regard.
 It sort of normalizes a red-carpet moment, which—let's face it—is far from normal!"

 As for the products she uses, they're (not surprisingly) mostly Lancôme.
 For foundation, she chooses Teint Idole Ultra Wear Foundation in 01 ($47).
 After that, it's Teint Idole Ultra Wear Camouflage Concealer ($31).
 Finally, it's the Grandiôse Mascara ($32) and a smudgy liner.
-"I'm a huge fan of eyeliner for a final hit of smudge on the lower lash root only - Le Khol Duo in Brun Glace 02 ($39).
+"I'm a huge fan of eyeliner for a final hit of smudge on the lower lash root only - Le Khol Duo in Brun Glace 02 (no longer available, but find a similar one here).
 This is a double-ended eye pencil that Lisa [Eldridge] designed last year.
 She gave one to me and I'm still obsessed!"
 This foundation balances the skin's pH, so it maintains its color without oxidizing.
 It's also formulated for 24-hour wear, which might be why it works so well for the red carpet.

 As for the fitness part of the equation, Winslet's routine is equally as inconspicuous.
 "I do power yoga and barre cardio.
 Both of which I love.
 And I walk a lot.
 We've got a lovely dog so... he needs lots of walking."
 It's kind of refreshing to hear a celeb who focuses on being active for activity's sake.
 To us, it sounds like Winslet has a really healthy relationship with fitness.
 Instead of powering through intense bouts activity to achieve a certain result, she makes it a sustainable lifestyle habit.
 That's kind of the goal of fitness, right?